Political culture of the United States: Appalachian and frontier political culture

 Many settlers who populated the South took to the backcountry, eventually crossing the Appalachians.
 Of these, the Scots-Irish originating from the Plantation areas of Ireland and the border region between England and Scotland were among the largest and most influential.
 A Hessian officer reported during the American Revolution that "Call this war by whatever name you may, only call it not an American rebellion; it is nothing more or less than a Scotch Irish Presbyterian rebellion."
 While they might be considered a distinct political culture in colonial times, they eventually developed a symbiotic relationship with the Southern planter elite.
 As W. J. Cash wrote in The Mind of the South, “the tradition of aristocracy met and married with the tradition of the backwoods.”

 The Frontier Thesis advanced by the historian Frederick Jackson Turner in 1893 argued that American culture, including political culture, was forged as Americans expanded westward.
 It was violent and individualistic and yet contained a primitive form of egalitarianism.
-In Elazar’s view, however, it was the South that acquired these traits most and carried them west to Missouri, Texas, and eventually as far as Southern California.
+In Elazar's view, however, it was the South that acquired these traits most and carried them west to Missouri, Texas, and eventually as far as Southern California.

 Lockean liberalism and political culture

 In another unifying thesis about political culture that, like the Frontier Thesis, some have argued that Lockean liberalism is a central underlying explanation of American political culture.
-Notably, the political scientist Louis Hartz argued that the nation’s founding principles, which were largely drawn from Locke, created a new political culture that was unique to the United States.
+Notably, the political scientist Louis Hartz argued that the nation's founding principles, which were largely drawn from Locke, created a new political culture that was unique to the United States.
 The nation “begins with Locke,” he wrote, and it “stays with Locke.”
 He found that Alexis de Tocqueville was first to recognize this when he saw that the nation was the first to create its own democratic future without having to endure revolution.

 Post-World War II

 At the time of the United States' founding, the economy was predominantly one of agriculture and small private businesses, and state governments left welfare issues to private or local initiative.
 As in the UK and other industrialized countries, laissez-faire ideology was largely discredited during the Great Depression.
-Between the 1930s and 1970s, fiscal policy was characterized by the Keynesian consensus, a time during which the concepts of modern American liberalism dominated economic policy virtually unchallenged.
-Since the late 1970s and early 1980s, however, laissez-faire ideology has once more become a powerful force in American politics.
+Between the 1930s and 1970s, fiscal policy was characterized by the Keynesian consensus, a time during which the concepts of modern American liberalism dominated economic policy almost unchallenged.
+Since the mid-1970s, however, laissez-faire ideology has once more become a powerful force in American politics.
 While the American welfare state expanded more than threefold after WWII, it has been at 20% of GDP since the late 1970s.
 Today, modern American liberalism, and modern American conservatism are engaged in a continuous political battle, characterized by what The Economist describes as "greater divisiveness [and] close, but bitterly fought elections."
 Since 2016, the United States has been recognized as a flawed democracy in the Democracy Index by the Economist Intelligence Unit, partially due to increased political polarization.